 Though Wilkerson shared the same theological convictions as the Assemblies of God denomination, he disagreed with some of their practices regarding pastoral ministry.

-“We are ordaining young men who have come through the drug culture and would not be eligible for ordination in the Assemblies of God denomination.
+Wilkerson explained, “We are ordaining young men who have come through the drug culture and would not be eligible for ordination in the Assemblies of God denomination.
 Many of these men do not have the formal education required.
-Also, they prefer to be ordained by the Times Square Church rather than the Assemblies of God.” emphasis added
+Also, they prefer to be ordained by the Times Square Church rather than the Assemblies of God.”

-Wilkerson called his church the “Times Square Church” and describes it as “transdenominational,” by which he meant that people from any denomination could attend, join, and serve in it.
+Wilkerson called his church the “Times Square Church” and described it as “transdenominational,” by which he meant that people from any denomination could attend, join, and serve in it.

 Wilkerson added that these fires would occur around the world.
 He didn’t know when this catastrophe would happen.
 Many Christian leaders responded negatively to Wilkerson’s visions.
 One cautionary response read,